FKBeep/MegaPandaMarker/README.md

 /mpm clear – Wipe all marks

-/mpm stop – Disable the addon
+/mpm stop – Stop any marking or unmarking

 /mpm setting – Open the settings window

+/mpm show – Show the addon

+/mpm hide – Hide the addon

 🛠 Example Use Case